 Born in Łódź, Poland, 1975.
 Lives and works in Warsaw.

 The working process of Filip Berendt often begins with three-dimensional objects and then ends with two-dimensional photographs.
 He creates sculptures out of found materials: food, scrap metal, or even processual substances such as mould, in order to re-frame and re-figure our known environment.
 The process of abstraction to which Berendt submits his images culminates in the instantaneity of the photograph; these sculptures were never intended to be experienced in reality, and Berendt destroys these objects after he has used them.
-As he comments: ‘I don’t look on myself as a photographer, rather I make certain performative actions, sculptural actions, for which a photographic camera turns out to be an ideal tool’.
+As he comments: ‘I don’t look at myself as a photographer, rather I make certain performative actions, sculptural actions, for which a photographic camera turns out to be an ideal tool’.